mvadari/XRPL-Standards/meta-xls.md

 - **Idea**: An idea that is pre-draft.
 This is currently reflected by the “Pre-Proposal Idea” category in the existing XLS discussions.
 - **Proposal**: A fairly fleshed-out proposal for an XLS.
 This is currently reflected by the "Standard Proposal" category in the existing XLS discussions.
 - **Draft**: The first formally tracked stage of an XLS in development.
-An XLS is merged by an XLS Editor into the XLS repository when properly formatted.
+An XLS is merged by an XLS Editor into the XLS repository when properly formatted, and assigned a version of `0.1.0`.
 XLS numbers will be assigned at this stage.
+Authors can update `Draft` XLSes at any time.
 - **Final**: This XLS represents the final standard.
 A `Final` XLS exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
 For rippled-related XLSes, the XLS can only be considered `Final` once the rippled PR has been merged.
 For other XLSes, there needs to be at least one project that has implemented full support of the Standard.
+Editorial changes (incrementing the `PATCH` version) can be merged directly by an editor.
+Adjustments to the logic, new fields or transactions (incrementing the `MINOR` version) require the XLS to be moved back to `Draft` status for review.
+Other significant changes (`MAJOR` version) must be proposed as a new, superseding XLS.
 - **Living**: A special status for XLSes that are designed to be continually updated and not reach a state of finality.
-This includes, for example, this XLS.
+This includes, for example, this XLS. `Living` documents can be updated with `minor` or `patch` changes at any time without changing their status.
 - **Deprecated**: This is an XLS in any category that was deprecated, as it is no longer supported.
 Due to the nature of XRP Ledger such features, especially amendment ones, may or may not be permanently removed from the codebase.
 Only a `Final` feature may be `Deprecated` .
 - **Stagnant**: Any XLS in `Draft` if inactive for a period of 6 months or greater is moved to `Stagnant`.
 An XLS may be resurrected from this state by Authors or XLS Editors through moving it back to Draft.
 - **Withdrawn**: The XLS Author(s) have withdrawn the proposed XLS.
 This state has finality and can no longer be resurrected using this XLS number.
 If the idea is pursued at a later date it is considered a new proposal.